ConservationInternational/trends.earth/LDMP/help/source/training/tutorial_registration.rst

 ﻿Create account & register
 =========================

+- **Objective**: Learn to register a new user for the Trends.Earth plugin and how to login (steps required before using the toolbox).
+This step needs to be completed only the first time you use the tool.
+Your user will be then saved for future sessions.

+- **Estimated time of completion**: 5 minutes

+- **Internet access**: Required

 .. note:: `Download this page as a PDF for offline use
    <../pdfs/Trends.Earth_Tutorial02_Registration.pdf>`_

 Trends.Earth is a free and open source which anyone can use.
 However, before running calculations, we do require for the users to create an account.
-This needs to be done only the first time you'll use the tool.
-Your user will be then saved for future sessions.

 1. To create your account click on the wrench icon (|iconWrench|).